 Instructors and Group Size

-Maximum guide to guest ratio is 1:2.
+The maximum guide to guest ratio is 1:2.
 The guides are enthusiastic and extremely talented, they hold guide certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by B.C.
 Parks.
-Maximum group size is 8.
+The maximum group size is 8.

 Meeting Time and Place

 Transportation while on the program is not included.
-We rely on guest’s personal vehicles to reach program locations.
+We rely on guests’ personal vehicles to reach program locations.
 Guides generally travel in guest vehicles to the trailhead.
+Park Entry Passes are not included in the program cost.

-The 45 kilometer road into the park is a fairly well maintained logging road, however at certain times of year it can be difficult to traverse with a normal low clearance car.
-If renting a vehicle it is best to go with a full size car, Mini-van or SUV with higher clearance.
+The 45-kilometre road into the park is a fairly well-maintained logging road, however, at certain times of the year, it can be difficult to traverse with a normal low-clearance car.
+If renting a vehicle it is best to go with a full-size car, Mini-van or SUV with higher clearance.
 Overloading a small car is not recommended.

 Accommodation and Meals

 The Conrad Kain Hut, a large attractive hut in a spectacular position beneath the ‘Spires’, will be the accommodation for the course.
 Sleeping areas are shared with sleeping mats provided.
+You will need to bring a small sleeping bag.
 There is propane and hydro from a small hydroelectric generator to provide power for cooking.
-You will need to bring a small sleeping bag.
-All meals, snacks and drinks are supplied from lunch on Day 1 to lunch on Day 5.
+There are some electrical outlets where devices can be charged, however, power from the generator can go down.
+The hut has both hot and cold non-potable water.
+Water is boiled for drinking.
+Should you wish to bring a steripen, water purification tablets, or other water filter system it is optional.
+All meals, snacks, and drinks are supplied from lunch on Day 1 to lunch on Day 5.
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
-As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
-For vegan, gluten free, lactose free, soy free, nut free or any similar type of single restriction menu requests there will be a $15/day surcharge.
-For a diet requiring any 2 restrictions a $25/day surcharge will apply.
-For any 3 restrictions a $30/day surcharge will apply.
+As food pricing and preparation for these diets is more costly, there is a surcharge.
+Our kitchen staff will assess your restrictions to inform you if the diet can be accommodated and what surcharge would apply.
 Vegetarian meals will not be surcharged.
-For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.

 Excess luggage can be left at your hotel or our office.